 A though climb to the top

 The climb is quite exciting at some points, I must honestly say.
-It’s steep, incredibly high and the trail follows the edge of the ever-higher vertical cliffs.
+It’s steep, high and the trail follows the edge of the ever-higher vertical cliffs.
 This climb is not for the faint hearted because you’ll enjoy dazzling views.
 On the top there are a series of big rocks, a Norwegian flag and a letter box with a guest booklet.
 Of course, we write the date and our names in the booklet, as a proof that we have reached the top.
 On this summit the panoramic view is phenomenal.
 Literally and figuratively breathtaking.
 The sky is clear so we have a 360 degree view on one of the most beautiful, most rugged and most overwhelming nature spots that I’ve ever seen.
 Fog patches and a few low clouds float along the jagged mountain peaks, the wind blows gently and it’s a pleasure to be on this iconic top.
 Segla is a highlight on which you keep marveling at the majesty of nature.
-Here you really feel small.
-We see a part of the route that we have travelled by car, but also a series of pointed-rocky peaks that rise from the sea.
+You really feel small here.
+We see a part of the route that we have travelled by car, but also lots of rocky peaks that rise from the sea.
 The cliffs on which we find ourselves are known for their height and the fact that they offer 600 meters of vertical emptiness.
 They are so impressive.
 I usually sit or stand on the edge of rocks but here I don’t.
 First of all, I don’t want to take unnecessary risks, in addition I must admit that it’s a little bit scary.
-A little further off the edge we make a series of photos and we don’t forget to pose near the flag before we start the descent.
+A little further off the edge we make a few photos and we don’t forget to pose near the flag before we start the descent.

 If you’re planning to visit Senja, you should definitely put this hike on your bucketlist.
 Segla and its imposing cliffs and peaks are rugged and pristine and surrounded by magnificent landscapes.